Wizball6510/CTF-Writeups/thm/dogcat.md

 # Dogcat

-Dogcat is a medium-rated box which involves an LFI and poisoning the User-Agent to get RCE.
+Dogcat is a [medium-rated box on TryHackme](https://tryhackme.com/room/dogcat) which involves an LFI and poisoning the User-Agent to get RCE.

 ## Recon